theolivenbaum/resin/README.md

 <a name="usage" id="usage"></a>
 ##Quick usage guide

-####Here's an interesting document
+####Here's a document

 	{
 	  "Fields": {
-		"id": [
+		"id": "Q1",
-		  "Q1"
-		],
-		"label": [
+		"label":  "universe",
-		  "universe"
-		],
-		"description": [
-		  "totality of planets, stars, galaxies, intergalactic space, or all matter or all energy" ],
+		"description": "totality of planets, stars, galaxies, intergalactic space, or all matter or all energy", "aliases": "cosmos The Universe existence space outerspace" }
-		"aliases": [
-		  "cosmos The Universe existence space outerspace"
-		]
-	  },
-	  "Id": 1
 	}

 ####Here's a huge number of documents